Osiris-Team/A-Lang/README.md

 b = 20; c = 30
 ```

-⚠️ All variables are pointers.
-Thus keep in mind that something like `a = b` does **not** copy/clone the value of b into a instead these are now fully equal
-and changing the value for one affects the other, meaning a points to b.
-Thus look out when dealing with primitives especially, you might want something like this `a = b.clone()` instead.
+⚠️ All variables behave similarly to the variables for Java objects.
+Thus keep in mind that something like `a = b` does **not** copy/clone the value of b into a, instead it copies the b ref as value (preventing linking of these variables).
+Still look out when dealing with primitives especially, you might want something like this `a = b.clone()` instead.
+That's because primitives behave like objects, thus without clone `a.substract(1)` would change the value for the original variable b too.
 <details>
  <summary>How is this still typesafe?</summary>